Leila Birch

-Leila Birch (born 1978) is an English actress, known for portraying Teresa di Marco in EastEnders.
+Leila Birch (born 1978) is an English actress and voice actress, best known for voicing The Enchantress in Harley Quinn and portraying Teresa di Marco in EastEnders.

 Background

 Birch grew up in South East London.
 She is of British, Italian and Irish descent.
 She trained at the Italia Conti Academy of Theatre Arts from 1987 to 1997, graduating with a Diploma in Performing Arts, and also studied Shakespeare at RADA and Drama at Yale University.
 She has one elder brother.
 Her father is Dr James Green a former RAF officer.